How to Become a Successful Digital Nomad

 As you move around it can be challenging to navigate the different time zones.
 When you conduct digital business, it is even more challenging because you need to consider the time zone of both your clients and those you collaborate with/work under.
 It can be easy to lose track of, but when you are planning your workspaces, goals, and schedule, factor this in.
 For example, if you are flying to Costa Rica, you are going to want to not only factor the time of the flight, but also the time changes you are going through when flying to feasibly make your work plans.
 There are time zone maps available online.

-9. Take Serious Security Precautions
+9. A Successful Digital Nomad Takes Serious Security Precautions

 As you work digitally, it is important to protect yourself as well as your clients.
 Avoid using unprotected applications, and create an understanding of the dos and don’ts of using public Wi-Fi.
 Be sure to use cybersecurity professionals to assess risks, and learn about solutions from them such as network and data encryption, secure applications, cloud security, and other preventative security measures.